 Management-chemical control: COMMERCIAL USE

-- fenpropathrin (Danitol 2.4 EC) at 0.2 to 0.4 lb ai/a.
-Foliar application for foliar-feeding phylloxera.
+- fenpropathrin (Danitol 2.4 EC) at 0.2 to 0.4 lb ai/A. Foliar application for foliar-feeding phylloxera.
+Thorough coverage is essential to get control; use with a minimum of 25 gal water to ensure good coverage.
 PHI 21 days.
+Do not apply more than 2 times per season (max 0.8 lb ai/A per year).
 Group 3 insecticide.
-Do not apply more than 2 times per season (max 0.8 lb ai/a per year).
 Restricted use pesticide.

-- thiamethoxam + chlorantraniliprole (Voliam Flexi) at 0.155 la ai/a.
-PHI 14 days.
-Do not apply more than 2 applications per season (not to exceed 0.109 lb ai/a of thiamethoxam or 0.2 lb ai/a of chlorantraniliprole per season).
+- thiamethoxam + chlorantraniliprole (Voliam Flexi) at 0.1125 lb ai/A. PHI 14 days.
+Do not apply more than 2 applications per season.
+Do not exceed 0.109 lb ai/A of thiamethoxam or 0.2 lb ai/A of chlorantraniliprole per season.
 Allow 14 days between applications.
 Groups 4A and 28 insecticides.

-For more information, see: OSU Extension publication EC 1463, Grape Phylloxera: Biology and Management in the Pacific Northwest (https://catalog.extension.oregonstate.edu/ec1463).
+Grape Phylloxera: Biology and Management in the Pacific Northwest. https://catalog.extension.oregonstate.edu/ec1463.